RAADR Anti-Bullying App Launches Successfully on Google Play Store With Apple Store Coming Soon

-PHOENIX, AZ, Jan.
-24, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire -- RAADR, Inc. (OTC PINK: RDAR), a technology and software development company that provides cutting edge solutions to detect and combat cyber-bullying and cyber-harassment throughout the internet on social media platforms, announced today that it has successfully launched its Raadr™ application in the Google Play Store and it can now be downloaded for FREE here. https://play.google.com/store/apps/details?id=com.raadr
+PHOENIX, Jan.
+25, 2023 (GLOBE NEWSWIRE) -- RAADR, Inc. (OTC PINK: RDAR), a technology and software development company that provides cutting edge solutions to detect and combat cyber-bullying and cyber-harassment throughout the internet on social media platforms, announced today that it has successfully launched its Raadr™ application in the Google Play Store and it can now be downloaded for FREE here. https://play.google.com/store/apps/details?id=com.raadr

 Cyberbullying or cyberharassment is a form of bullying or harassment using electronic means.
 Cyberbullying and cyberharassment are also known as online bullying.
 It has become increasingly common, especially among teenagers, as the digital sphere has expanded, and technology has advanced.
 Cyberbullying is bullying that takes place over digital devices like cell phones, computers, and tablets.
 Cyberbullying can occur through SMS, Text, and apps, or online in social media, forums, or gaming where people can view, participate in, or share content.
 Cyberbullying includes sending, posting, or sharing negative, harmful, false, or mean content about someone else.
 It can include sharing personal or private information about someone else causing embarrassment or humiliation.
 Some cyberbullying crosses the line into unlawful or criminal behavior.